A1 Discos Ltd. - Marquee Discos, Helpful Hints for Marquees

 When designing your marquee, providing openings at points close to where services (caterers, entertainment, etc) are to set up, will greatly assist in the smooth running of your event.

 Unless you have wooden flooring throughout, the mobile disco will normally be set up on coconut matting behind or to one side of the temporary dancefloor.
 When positioning a temporary dancefloor, please allow sufficient depth (minimum 4ft) between the outer edge of the dancefloor and the wall of the marquee.
 This is normally where your DJ will work.

 This is the one many people overlook and the one that causes the greatest inconvenience to guests struggling to find and use the toilets in the early hours of the morning!
-Always ensure there is some freestanding halogen lighting (shining away from the marquee) and that toliets, etc. are lit.
+Always ensure there is some freestanding halogen lighting (shining away from the marquee) and that toilets, etc. are lit.